 Security ≠ locking everything down

-There’s UX security that doesn’t lock anything — it keeps users safe and stays invisible for them.
 The evolution of CAPTCHA is the perfect illustration of how it is possible.

 Fun fact: did you know that CAPTCHA stands for “Completely Automated Public Turing test to tell Computers and Humans Apart?”
-Those security people can’t help themselves but keep over-complicating things.
+Those security teams can’t help themselves but keep over-complicating things.
 No wonder that first text CAPTCHAs were insoluble for both humans and bots.

 The next generation of CAPTCHAs with pictures where you had to select bicycles, buses, or traffic lights was better, but they still made you feel like you were wasting your life.